 Q. What are the “morning verses” the children and teachers recite in Waldorf schools?

-A. Each day at a Waldorf school usually begins with the recitation of prayers written by Rudolf Steiner.
-For example, the prayer written for the four lower grades includes the following words :
+A. Mornings at Waldorf schools usually begin with the recitation of prayers written by Rudolf Steiner.
+These prayers are usually disguised as "morning verses," but in fact they are clearly prayers.
+For example, the "morning verse" written for the four lower grades includes the following words :

 "I reverence, O God,